ankane/secure_rails/README.md

   bundle audit check --update
   ```

+- [bin/importmap audit](https://github.com/rails/importmap-rails?tab=readme-ov-file#checking-for-outdated-or-vulnerable-packages) checks for vulnerable versions of JavaScript packages if you use import maps
-- [npm audit](https://docs.npmjs.com/auditing-package-dependencies-for-security-vulnerabilities) checks for vulnerable versions of JavaScript packages (if you use `package.json`)
+- [npm audit](https://docs.npmjs.com/auditing-package-dependencies-for-security-vulnerabilities) checks for vulnerable versions of JavaScript packages if you use `package.json`
 - [git-secrets](https://github.com/awslabs/git-secrets) prevents you from committing sensitive info

   ```ruby